raissavillela/WorkOutApp/README.md

 A web application for workout tracking, built with pure HTML, CSS, and vanilla JavaScript on the front-end, plus a small Express/TypeScript proxy that fetches exercise demonstration GIFs.

----

-> **A note on the development process**
->
-> This project was built using AI-powered tools — specifically **Claude (Anthropic)** and **Replit Agent** — as part of a modern approach to software development.
->
-> The idea, feature structure, workout data, and all product decisions are entirely my own.
-The AI tools were used to accelerate technical implementation, debug issues, and iterate quickly on design and app behavior.
->
-> To me, this way of working demonstrates two things: the ability to **think like a developer** — knowing what to build, how to structure it, what to fix, and how to evolve a product — and the skill to **use LLMs effectively**, leveraging their capabilities without losing control of the final result.
->
-> Knowing how to use these tools intelligently is, increasingly, a technical skill in its own right.

----

 ## Features

 ### Profile